Phil Lesh and Friends: The Phil Lesh Quintet

 The most permanent of the Phil Lesh and Friends lineups, known as the Phil Lesh Quintet (PLQ or just "the Q" for short) played on a mostly-regular basis from September 2000 through December 2003.
 The members of this incarnation were Lesh, Warren Haynes (guitar & vocals; also of Gov't Mule and Allman Brothers Band), Jimmy Herring (guitar; the Allman Brothers Band, Aquarium Rescue Unit, and most recently Widespread Panic), Rob Barraco (keyboards; the Dead, the Zen Tricksters, Dark Star Orchestra) and John Molo (drums; Bruce Hornsby and the Range, the Other Ones, Modereko, Keller Williams, David Nelson Band, Jemimah Puddleduck, and John Fogerty).

 This lineup released the only Phil Lesh and Friends studio album, There and Back Again, on Columbia Records in 2002.
 It included several new songs from Lesh and Robert Hunter, longtime Grateful Dead lyricist, as well as one recent favorite from Jerry Garcia and Hunter, and several original contributions from Haynes, Barraco/Mattson and Herring.

 During the summer tour of 2001, the band performed a series of instrumental numbers composed by Lesh.
-The songs were inspired by the solar system.
-While they were never officially released on an album, they have come to be known as the Planet Jams.
-A bootleg compilation of these songs has been circulating since then.
+The songs were inspired by the Solar System.